Amy Heckerling: Early life and education

 She graduated from high school in 1970, focused on directing and studying film at New York University's Tisch School of the Arts.
 Her father made just slightly over the cut-off for financial aid for the school, so Heckerling had to take out a large loan to cover her expenses.
 She claims this caused considerable stress in her life, and she was unable to pay them off until the end of her twenties.
 When Heckerling was in high school and focused on directing, her father was opposed to the idea, wishing that she had chosen a more practical aspiration.
 Despite this, he gave her Parker Tyler's book Classics of the Foreign Film: A Pictorial Legacy.
 Heckerling pored over the book, marking off films that she had seen until she had eventually watched most of them.
 She claims that by the time she got to NYU, because of this book, she had seen almost all of the films that they had to watch in her classes.

-Though Heckerling considered her time at NYU to be a great time where she learned a lot and made great connections, such as Martin Brest and noted screenwriter and satirist Terry Southern who was one of her professors, she later reflects on her time at the school as sloppy and unprofessional, claiming that she used very low-quality equipment and had a lot of technical problems.
+Heckerling enjoyed her time at NYU, where she learned a lot and made great connections, such as Martin Brest, as well as noted screenwriter and satirist Terry Southern, who was one of her professors.
+Later she reflected on her time at the school as sloppy and unprofessional, saying that she had used very low-quality equipment and went through numerous technical problems.
 During her time at NYU, Heckerling was making mostly musicals.
 "I was the only one doing them and they were weird.
 It was the mid-70s and it was a bizarre combination of long hair with bell bottoms, the tail end of the hippie movement at its schlumpiest.
 With this, I sort of infused a 1930s idiotic grace that didn't go with the post-Watergate mentality that was prevalent at the time.
 They were weird films, but they got me into AFI."